 It appears that both modern neuroscience and the yoga sutras agree that emotions are not spontaneous reactions to the world arising from somewhere deep within, but they are mental constructs that you create, and they define and shape your reality.

 How does this work?
-We will discuss it next week.
+We will discuss it next time.
 Tune in!

 Subscribe to Blog via Email